Denperidge-Redpencil/webserver-tester/README.md

 - Consistency between different tools

 ### Limitations
-- This test is incredibly barebones.
+- In its current design, this test is incredibly barebones.
 It will only test how well each webserver can serve the same boilerplate page, which means performance can still vary depending on the size of the project.